rks101/healthy4ever/README.md

 # healthy4ever
-Stay healthy forever so you can do more.
+Stay healthy forever so you can do better.

 ## Get up early in the morning

 Develop a habit to get up early, make it a routine or your own universal law, so even on Sundays and holidays.
-It may be 4 am for someone, 5 am for others or something like that.
+It may be 4 am for someone, 5 or 6 am for others or something like that.
 It is important to be regular.
 You can do many things even before many around you are not yet up and still asleep.
 Our body gets tired up after work or no-work in the day, it needs repairs, so sleep early and get up early afresh.
-One can do more with 6-7 hours of sleep in the night and a few breaks in the day, and yet we have a majority of 24 hours left.
+One can do more with 7-8 hours of sleep in the night and a few breaks in the day, and yet we have a majority of 24 hours left.

 One need to wake up longer to cover up - a big NO. Students or engineers cannot sleep early or see, others are still awake online so we should work more - none of this has any scientifically proven base or medicinal evidence or proven published work in engineering that may be helping everyone.
 With regular and steady habits, one can sustain.